The Code42 app uses the Spotlight service on Mac to monitor your computer for file changes. This article describes:

 Code42 app is unaware of file changes

 Because the Code42 app uses Spotlight to detect file changes, the Code42 app real-time file watch feature cannot detect any new or changed files in your file selection if Spotlight does not report the changes to the files.
-Confirm that file watching is running and that Spotlight is reporting file changes:
+Confirm that Spotlight is reporting file changes:

 - Manually start the file verification process in the Code42 app by selecting Scan for file changes.